junxit/us-congress-bills-111/metadata.md

 - 2009-11-19 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-11-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 343 - 55 (Roll no. 910). (text: CR 11/18/2009 H13077-13078)
 - 2009-11-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 343 - 55 (Roll no. 910).(text: CR 11/18/2009 H13077-13078)
+- 2009-11-20 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.